Dusty Springfield: Personal life

 Springfield's parents, Catherine and Gerard, lived in Hove, East Sussex from 1962.
 Catherine died in a nursing home there in 1974 of lung cancer.
 In 1979, Gerard died of a heart attack in Rottingdean, East Sussex.

-Some of Springfield's biographers and journalists have speculated that she had two personalities: shy, quiet Mary O'Brien, and the public face she had created as Dusty Springfield.
+A recurring theme amongst journalists and Springfield's biographers is that she had two personalities: shy, quiet Mary O'Brien and the public face she had created as Dusty Springfield.
 An editorial review at Publishers Weekly of Valentine and Wickham's 2001 biography, Dancing with Demons, finds that "the confidence [Springfield] exuded on vinyl was a façade masking severe insecurities, addictions to drink and drugs, bouts of self-harm and fear of losing her career if exposed as a lesbian".

 Simon Bell, one of Springfield's session singers, disputed the twin personality description: "It's very easy to decide there are two people, Mary and Dusty, but they were the one person.
 Dusty was most definitely Dusty right to the end."
 In her early career, much of her odd behaviour was seen as more or less in fun, described as a "wicked" sense of humour, including her food fights and hurling crockery down stairs.
-Springfield had a great love for animals, particularly cats, and became an advocate for animal protection groups.
+She had a great love for animals, particularly cats, and became an advocate for animal protection groups.
 She enjoyed reading maps and would intentionally get lost to navigate her way out.
 In the 1970s and early 1980s, Springfield's alcoholism and drug addiction affected her musical career.
-She was hospitalised several times for self-harm, and was diagnosed with bipolar disorder.Randall, (2009), p.
+She was hospitalised several times for self-harm and was diagnosed with bipolar disorder.Randall, (2009), p.
 128.